Jay0Hx/predator/README.md

 <h1 align="center">Features </a></h1>

-***'Drivers Menu:***
+***'Drivers' Menu:***
-This menu is mainly used from a development standpoint, i use it to hide certain features that are either un-tested, glitchy or not working.
-This menu also includes the ability to disable certain features that you might not use or want to see.
-For example, if you don't have any use for the 'Drivers' menu, you are able to hide it using the relevant option in the settings menu.
+This menu is a live view of every connected driver in your current server that will display loads of usefull information with the added ability to spectate the driver.

 <h1 align="center">Changes that I made</a></h1>